Funhar/z-hub/docs/fheadd.md

-This example demonstrates how to perform addition operations on encrypted values.
+This example demonstrates FHE addition operations on encrypted values.

 {% hint style="info" %}
 To run this example correctly, make sure the files are placed in the following directories: